eea/bdr.dataobfuscation/README.md

 ### Ldap instructions

 After the BDR-registry data obfuscation, ldap database must be updated with the new accounts.
-This script will generate a ldif file ready for import.
+This script will generate a ldif file named _bdr.ldif_, in the current directory, ready for import.

     $ ./ldap.sh